skaji/rakuenv/README.md

 ## Install

-Note that if you are familiar with `*env` such as rbenv or plenv, then you can safely ignore this describution, I think:)
+Note that if you are familiar with `*env` such as rbenv or plenv, then you can safely ignore this description, I think:)

 1. Clone p6env into `~/.p6env`.